Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: New Defence Arguments and Results

-Their main argument in~\cite{kempes2024} is tested on Figs.~\ref{fig:zbcfixed},~\ref{fig:heatmap} and~\ref{main}.
-The contrast is evident between the range of values that Ai---and indeed LZW and Shannon entropy---produces for the fixed-length permutations of the ZBC base string, and that produced by BDM, a measure constructed on fundamentally different or extensive principles, as opposed to simply counting number of repetitions as Ai, LZW and Shannon entropy do--a fact which explains their similarities.
+The authors of AT offer a sequence of very simple examples as evidence in their favour.
+The first consists of the letters Z, B, and C arranged in long repetitive or random strings.
+Their main argument~\cite{kempes2024} is tested in Figs.~\ref{fig:heatmap} and~\ref{main}.
+The contrast is evident between the range of values that Ai---and indeed LZW and Shannon entropy---produces for the fixed-length permutations of the ZBC base string, and that produced by BDM, a measure constructed on fundamentally different or extensive principles, as opposed to simply counting number of repetitions as Ai, LZW and Shannon entropy do---a fact which explains their similarities.

 The results for the growing sequences of the ZBC type, the patterned type and random strings are presented in Fig.~\ref{fig:heatmap}, showing the degree of lack of care and misleading selectivity in the results presented in~\cite{kempes2024}, with only partial results being reported, thus concealing the degree of alignment between LZW and Ai, as was reported and proved before~\cite{abrahao2024,Uthamacumaran2024}.